calories to gain muscle mass

 (10 x Body weight) + (6.25 x Height) ?
 (5 x Age) ?
 161 = Basal Metabolism

-If you read our article on number of calories to lose weight, you already know how it works.
+If you read our article about number of calories to lose weight, you already know how it works.

 If not, let's call Pedro again to exemplify.